javaknows/kevem/README.md

 It allows running web3j tests completely in-process without using a separate Ganache instance.

-It is currently in a development state and not suitable for production usage yet.
-A list of missing features and shortcomings can be found in [evm/notes.md](evm/notes.md)
+A list of missing features and shortcomings can be found in [the missing feature issues list](https://github.com/wjsrobertson/kevm/labels/missing%20feature)

 ## Example Usage